openrazer/openrazer/README.md

 How to create an effect to be used in the daemon ?

 Why not shoot for something crazy like a light blast originating from keys being pressed this time?
+Its not that much different than writing a self-hosted effect.

+=== Contributions ===

+Any effect you might want to contribute is welcome.
+Please use your own source files to host your effects for merging.
+Fx setup scripts,bug fixes,feature requests,etc are also welcome.